Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The services run at an average frequency of 250 trips per day across all routes, which equates to approximately 40 weekly trips per individual stop.
+Transport accessibility is rated good, with residents typically located 209 meters from the nearest stop.
+Service frequency averages 250 trips per day across all routes, equating to approximately 40 weekly trips per individual stop.

 Frequently Asked Questions - Transport